QualITAWG/qualitawg.github.io/0-Calls.md

 - Already published or preliminary work that will not be included in the post-proceedings volume.

 Authors are requested to clearly indicate whether they would like to have their paper included in the post-proceedings volume.
+For submission to be included in CEUR Workshop Proceedings it must be present at least a PhD holder in the author list.

 Submissions are single-blind and indicate the names and affiliations of the authors.